Carmen-Martinez/DressFit_Prediction/README.md

 ## Dress Fit Prediction

-The purpose of this project is to predict whether a dress will fit.
-A common problem in e-commerce stores is not being able to try on the clothes.
-This will make it easier for the consumer to know whether the dress will fit and ultimately be confident in buying the dress.
-From a business perspecitve, the hopes was to increase sales and decrease returns.
+The goal of this project is to develop a predictive model that determines whether a dress will fit a customer.
+One of the main challenges in e-commerce is the inability to try on clothing before purchase.
+This solution aims to give consumers greater confidence in their sizing, making it easier to make informed buying decisions.
+From a business standpoint, this initiative is designed to boost sales and reduce return rates, ultimately improving customer satisfaction and operational efficiency.

 ### Methods Used:
 <ul>